MJesusGonzalez/SignUpPage-Automatizador/README.md

 ## Additional

-change email and password to add new user
+change email and password to add new user in `src/index.js`

 ## Disclaimer